iamjatinchauhan/web-dev-notes/README.md

 ## 	__NPM + NPM Scripts__
+*npm is the world's largest Software Registry.Open-source developers use npm to share software.*

-To check if you have Node.js installed, run this command in your terminal:	`node -v`
+`node -v`	: To check if you have Node.js installed, run this command in your terminal.
-To confirm that you have npm installed you can run this command in your terminal:	`npm -v`
+`npm -v`	: To confirm that you have npm installed you can run this command in your terminal.

 **npm versions**
 npm is a separate project from Node.js, and tends to update more frequently.
 As a result, even if you’ve just downloaded Node.js (and therefore npm), you’ll probably need to update your npm.
 Luckily, npm knows how to update itself!